alexpereira/terraform/README.md

 ### Notes:

 - Don't forget to run `terraform destroy` when you're done testing so AWS doesn't charge you for your resources
+- Change any s3 Bucket names in these files as they need to unique